mkingsnorth/mesh_materializer_docs/docs/index.rst

 .. warning::

    * Assumes experience with UV Maps.
-   * The add-on does not currently work with mirrored UVs.
+   * The add-on does not currently work with overlapping UVs.

 .. toctree::